SumoLogic/terraform-sumologic-sumo-logic-integrations/README.md

 #### REST Api Provider

-Two REST API provider configurations are required by these modules:

-1. Sumo Logic REST Api provider configuration is required for App installations and is needed for all integrations involving App configuration and installation:
+Sumo Logic REST Api provider configuration is required for App installations and is needed for all integrations involving App configuration and installation:

 ```shell
 provider "restapi" {